MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/remote-debugging/windows.md

 1. If you're using a pre-installed version of Microsoft Edge on the host (debuggee) machine, verify that you have Microsoft Edge (Chromium) and not Microsoft Edge (EdgeHTML).
 A quick way to check is to load `edge://settings/help` in the browser and confirm that the version number is 75 or higher.

-1. Navigate to the `edge://inspect` page in Microsoft Edge.
+1. Go to the `edge://inspect` page in Microsoft Edge.
 By default, you should be on the **Devices** section.

 1. Under **Connect to a remote Windows device**, enter the IP address and the connection port of the host (debuggee) machine in the textbox following this pattern: http://`IP address`:`connection port`.